Introduction

 Field simplification and land consolidation despite Karst

-When large cash cropping or feedlot operations integrate more land into their ownership, the first step is usually land simplification.
+When large cash cropping or feedlot operations integrate more land into their ownership, the first step is usually land simplification – getting the field ready for large machinery that was developed for the never-ending fields of the prairies.
 Removal of hedgerows and rock piles, leveling of topography, filling in sinkholes.
 In most jurisdictions, there is no separate legal category for sinkholes – they are just treated as a small depression.
-Yet, if they are filled in farmers create “buried sinkholes” that loose materials into the ground and create hollows.
+Yet, if they are filled in, farmers create “buried sinkholes” that loose materials into the ground and create hollows.
 These hollows eventually collapse, there are many cases when they swallowed even large machinery.
 These accidents become insurance cases.
-The fill material enters the aquifer and may considerably alter the Karst hydrology, by clogging conduits and re-routing waterflow.
+The fill material enters the aquifer and may considerably alter the Karst hydrology, by clogging conduits and re-routing the flow of water.
 The loose fill also injects nutrients and other contaminants into the aquifer system.
 The original sinkhole depressions usually had a shallow soil cover (like the “solution sinkhole” in the figure above) that is held in place by dense plant roots.
 This wild vegetation thrives due to access to water, regular inflow of nutrients, and some wind protection, and is an important part of a healthy water cycle.

 Impact on Citizens